 The impact of the Second World War

 WWII gravely harmed the relationship between Australia and Japan, and halted the teaching of Japanese at the University.
 In 1941, while Australia was at war with Germany and as trade negotiations collapsed between the United States and Japan, in the Imperial Japanese Navy attacked Pearl Harbour.
-Within 24 hours, Inagaki and 15 other Japanese nationals living in Victoria were arrested; by 1942 Inagaki was placed in an internment camp.
-Following Japanese bombing raids against Australia throughout 1942 and ‘43, the University of Melbourne discontinued its teaching of Japanese.
-Moshi’s wife Rose passed away while he was in internment, and following his release in 1946 he returned to Japan and sadly is not known to have ever visited Australia again.
+Within 24 hours, Mr Inagaki and 15 other Japanese nationals living in Victoria were arrested; by 1942 Mr Inagaki was placed in an internment camp and the University of Melbourne had no option but to discontinue its teaching of Japanese.
+Mr Inagaki's wife Rose passed away while he was in internment, and following his release in 1946 he returned to Japan and sadly he is not known to have ever visited Australia again.

 The growth of Australia-Japan relations

 As Japanese teaching returned to the University, its presence was also returning to the wider society.
-Along with state-level Australia-Japan societies, organisations such as JCCiM, JSM and Australia Japan Society Victoria began to appear in the 1960s.
-The Japan Foundation opened its Sydney branch in 1978, and the JET Programme reached Australia in 1987.
+Along with state-level Australia-Japan societies, organisations such as Japanese Chamber of Commerce & Industry, Melbourne (JCCiM), Japanese Society of Melbourne (JSM) and Australia Japan Society Victoria began to appear in the 1960s.
+The Japan Foundation opened its Sydney branch in 1978, and the The Japan Exchange and Teaching (JET) Programme reached Australia in 1987.
 Engagement between Australia and Japan only continued to grow, and at the University a new era of Asian Studies scholarship and engagement with Asia was about to begin.

 In 1990, the Australian Government's Commission for the Future together with the Myer Foundation established the think-tank Asialink with the goal of promoting understanding of Asia, and the role Australia can take in the region.
 In 1998, the Melbourne Institute of Asian Languages and Societies was opened, and in the same year Asialink was made a non-academic department of the University of Melbourne.
 In 2001, the Sidney Myer Asia Centre was built with a grant from the Sidney Myer Centenary Celebration, and in 2006 the Asia Institute was formed.